 Number theory, the "queen of mathematics", has a long and rich history.
 In this course we will encounter some fundamental ideas of Euclid (who lived around 2300 years ago), as well more recent contributions from great mathematicians such as Fermat, Euler and Gauss.
 Fascinating work in number theory is still being done today, since there are many important unsolved problems.
-These include the twin prime conjecture (are there infinitely many pairs of primes which differ by exactly 2), Goldbach's conjecture (is every even number greater than 2 the sum of two primes) and the Riemann hypothesis (which is a bit harder to explain).
+These include the twin prime conjecture (are there infinitely many pairs of primes which differ by exactly 2), Goldbach's conjecture (is every even number greater than 2 the sum of two primes) and the Riemann hypothesis (which is a bit harder to explain, but which has to do with the distribution of prime numbers).
 Number theory also provides the mathematical basis for modern cryptography, some of which we shall study in this course.